DISCOVER: A Solver for Distributional Counterfactual Explanations: Distributional Counterfactual Formulation and Limitations

 \subsection{Problem Formulation}

+Following DCE, we use $P$ to denote the scalar satisfaction probability of the chance constraints.
+This scalar is not a probability distribution.
+We use $\mathbb{P}[\cdot]$ to denote the probability of an event.
 Let $b:\mathcal{R}^d \to \mathcal{R}$ be a black-box model.
 Given a factual input distribution $\mathbf{x}'$ with outputs $y' = b(\mathbf{x}')$ and a target output distribution $y^\ast$, DCE seeks a counterfactual input distribution $\mathbf{x}$ that remains close to $\mathbf{x}'$ while aligning the model output distribution $b(\mathbf{x})$ with $y^\ast$.
 The problem is formulated over empirical samples and enforces robustness through chance constraints on both the input and output sides.

 To measure input proximity, DCE employs the sliced Wasserstein distance $\mathcal{SW}^2$, which remains scalable in high dimensions, while output alignment is measured using the Wasserstein distance $\mathcal{W}^2$, capturing discrepancies at the distributional level rather than only in expectation \cite{you2025distributional}.